What do diplomats do?

 - Coordinate with offices for various projects and activities.

-- Handle the preparation and facilitate the conduct of meetings and activities.
+- Handle the preparation and facilitate the conduct of meetings and projects.

-- Attend the events of the Filipino community. (for Filipino diplomats)
+- Attend the events of the Filipino community –founding anniversary, art exhibits, advocacies, thanksgiving, graduation, even religious occasions, and many more. (for Filipino diplomats)

 - Address the concerns of Filipino nationals in coordination with appropriate offices and authorities.